Black History Month: United States

 Black History Month on the USS Carl Vinson (CVN-70) deployed in February 2015 in the 5th Fleet area of operations supporting Operation Inherent Resolve, strike operations in Iraq and Syria.
 Photo removed online by the Trump administration in 2025.

 In the United States, Black History Month is commemorated during the month of February.
-Since its inception, the Black community met the creation of Black History Month was met with enthusiastic response; it prompted the creation of Black history clubs, an increase in interest among teachers, and interest from progressive whites.
+Since its inception, the Black community met the creation of Black History Month with enthusiastic response; it prompted the creation of Black history clubs, an increase in interest among teachers, and interest from progressive whites.
 Black History Month has also expanded beyond its initial acceptance in educational establishments.
 Carter Woodson's organization, now known as the Association for the Study of African American Life and History (ASALH), designates a theme each year.
 For example, "Black Health and Wellness" in 2022 focused on medical scholars, health care providers, and health outcomes.
 The Wall Street Journal describes Black History Month as "a time when the culture and contributions of African Americans take center stage" in a variety of cultural institutions, including theaters, libraries, and museums.

 Black History Month has garnered attention from the U.S. business community.
 In 2018, Instagram created its first Black History Month program with the help of its Head of Global Music & Youth Culture Communications, SHAVONE.
 Instagram's Black History Month program featured a series of first-time initiatives, including a #BlackGirlMagic partnership with Spotify and the launch of the #CelebrateBlackCreatives program, which reached more than 19 million followers.
 In February 2020, many American corporations commemorated Black History Month, including The Coca-Cola Company, Google, Target Corporation, Macy's, United Parcel Service and Under Armour.

 On February 18, 2016, 106-year Washington, D.C., resident and school volunteer Virginia McLaurin visited the White House as part of Black History Month.
 When asked by President Barack Obama why she was there, McLaurin said: "A Black president.
 A Black wife.
 And I'm here to celebrate Black history.
 That's what I'm here for."

 In 2025, the Defense Intelligence Agency cancelled internal celebrations of Black History Month and other "special observances" due to the second Trump administration's efforts to stop diversity, equity, and inclusion initiatives.
 However, at the start of February, President Donald Trump signed a proclamation honoring National Black History Month.
+One year later on February 18, Trump hosted a celebration for the 100th anniversary of Black History Month at the White House, to varying responses across media outlets.
+The event followed backlash over a racist video he posted on Truth Social which depicted Barack and Michelle Obama as primates.